deweysasser/markdown-doc/README.md

 The script uses `sed` and `awk` for maximum system compatability.
 It was developed on MacOS, so it's expected to run anywhere with a `sed` and `awk` more recent than 1990 or so.

 It's also about the gnarliest piece of `sed` that I ever want to write, and could be used as the example on a slide for "why modern interpreted languages exist".

+## TODO

+* use pandoc to generate arbitrary formats
+* use a static web site generator to generate a site?